danielplohmann/smda/README.md

 ## Version History

+ * 2020-06-22: v1.3.0 - Added DominatorTree (Implementation by Armin Rigo) to calculate function nesting depth, shortened PIC hash to 8 byte, added some missing instructions for the InstructionEscaper, IdaInterface now demangles names.
  * 2020-05-28: v1.2.14 - Bugfixes in IntelInstructionEscaper (handling of negative RIP-relative offsets) and SmdaReport (datetime handling); SCC calculation changed to iterative algorithm (using @bwesterb's implementation) and activated by default again.
  * 2020-05-14: v1.2.10 - Bug in IdaInterface fixed.
  * 2020-05-13: v1.2.9 - Bugfix in code gap identification in FunctionCandidateManager, SCC calculation is now optional.